 eRenterPlan is a bare-bones renters insurance policy with almost no scope for a buyer to customize their coverage.
 When purchasing the plan, you'll simply select your personal property coverage and deductible, and you're given a minimal choice of add-on coverage options.
 Worse yet, eRenterPlan has a poor customer service reputation and does not offer competitive renters insurance rates.

 Bottom line: eRenterPlan may be an easy way for property management companies to ensure their tenants have coverage, but if you're a renter, then we recommend you purchase a policy from an independent insurance company that fits your needs.
 The alternatives to eRenterPlan are most likely cheaper and may offer more value for your money through additional features, customization and stronger customer service reputations.

-How does eRenterPlan Work?
+How does eRenterPlan work?

-eRenterPlan is a product offered by LeasingDesk Insurance Services, a licensed insurance agency based in Irvine, California, which acts as a broker for renters insurance policies.
+eRenterPlan is a product offered by LeasingDesk Insurance Services, a licensed insurance agency based in Irvine, Calif., which acts as a broker for renters insurance policies.
 You may encounter eRenterPlan if your apartment mandates that you obtain renters insurance coverage.
-In this case, you could be directed to www.eRenterPlan.com or www.renterslive.com, where you'll be told you can find the best available rates and coverage for your building.
+In this case, you could be directed to eRenterPlan.com or renterslive.com, where you'll be told you can find the best available rates and coverage for your building.

 - American Modern Insurance Group

 eRenterPlan is only available to renters who live in buildings that have registered for their coverage with LeasingDesk.
 If you enter your ZIP code on its website and don't see your building, you won't be eligible for a policy.
 Instead, you'll be offered a quote from a partner organization called CoverMyStuff.
 These policies are distinct from eRenterPlan and are underwritten by Homesite, a subsidiary of American Family, one of the largest insurers in the country by market share.